19 Days

 The Gosaikunda Helambu Trek, one of the nearest and most affordable trekking routes, costs around $1150 for an 18-day trek with MyEverestTrip.
 This price is subject to change based on individual preferences, whether you’re trekking solo or in a group, and the specific services you select.

-Personal Cost: Your expenses during the trek, including any additional purchases you may make, will likely range from $200 to $300.
+Personal Cost: Your expenses during the trek, including any additional purchases, will likely range from $200 to $300.

-Clothing and Equipment Cost: Your clothing and equipment costs will depend on what you own and need to buy or rent.
+Clothing and Equipment Cost: Your clothing and equipment costs will depend on what you already own and what you need to buy or rent.
 Renting equipment from reputable stores can be an affordable option.

 Insurance Cost: Travel insurance is critical for a trek, covering risks such as flight cancellations, delays, lost luggage, and medical emergencies.
 Typically, a one-month travel insurance policy will cost around $150.